MicrosoftDocs/azure-devops-yaml-schema/task-reference/iisweb-app-deployment-v1.md

 **`DotNetVersion`** - **.NET Version**<br>
 `string`.
 Required when `CreateAppPool = true`.
 Allowed values: `v4.0`, `v2.0`, `No Managed Code`.
 Default value: `v4.0`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Version of the .NET Framework that is loaded by this application pool.
-If the applications assigned to this application pool do not contain managed code, select the No Managed Code option from the list.
+Specifies the version of the .NET Framework that is loaded by this application pool.
+If the applications assigned to this application pool do not contain managed code, select the **No Managed Code** option from the list.
 <!-- :::editable-content-end::: -->
 <br>